ilpropheta/playground-ot4mmv6n/markdowns/exercise2.md

 As you learned from the previous section, declaring a `default`ed virtual destructor is a violation of the **rule of zero** since `Interface` does not deal with ownership.
 This is one rare exception - `shared_ptr` may help here (read on).

+### Adapting to changes

-Actually, according to the language rules, declaring (even `=default`) a virtual destructor prevents move operators from being automatically generated and *deprecates* the generation of copy operators.
+From C++11, declaring (even `=default`) a virtual destructor prevents move operators from being automatically generated and *deprecates* the generation of copy operators.
 This should not be a problem for interfaces because they **should never** contain any data:

 ```cpp
 class Derived : public Interface